Jimbly/LD43-slime-laboratory/README.md

 * How many count taps for source values - maybe should be divided by 2, as one tap can fill all 6 bottles sometimes!
 * Gears or pattern in background of pipes board
 * Animate pipes rotating
+* Separate seeded random for orders for consistency

 Alchemical Menagerie
 * Art